 The creation of the Black Public Defender Association is based on the recognition that creating and maintaining a national network of skilled Black public defenders who identify with and come from the communities most disproportionally impacted by the criminal legal system is necessary to fight against and end mass incarceration.

-April Frazier Camara, Chair of BPDA, talks about the ideas behind the creation of Black Public Defender Association.
+April Frazier Camara, Former Chair of BPDA, talks about the ideas behind the creation of Black Public Defender Association.

 Patrice A. James

 ‘This work is so urgent’: A new association to develop and support Black public defenders

 James was a public defender for nearly eight years, in the Bronx and in Tulsa, Oklahoma, and is now the director of community justice at the Sargent Shriver National Center on Poverty Law in Chicago.
 She spoke with the Daily Appeal about the vision behind the Black Public Defender Association and the work it seeks to do.

 Public defenders, law students, and college students interested in joining BPDA can contact April Frazier Camara.

 This interview had been lightly edited and condensed for clarity.

 What is the Black Public Defender Association?
 What led to its founding?

 A little bit over a year ago, April [Frazier Camara] and I had a conversation about the need for an organization that is dedicated to the development and recruitment, retention, and support of Black public defenders.
 Both of us in our work as public defenders saw that there are just not enough Black defenders.
 The offices that do have them and historically have had them have a hard time keeping Black defenders.